Sanjay-Shr/DevOps_Challenge/README.md

 - Learned about virtualization concepts and kernel-level troubleshooting.
 - Gained deeper insight into setting up DevOps lab environments locally.

+### Day 27 – Chhath Puja Break
+Took a pause from my DevOps journey to celebrate Chhath Puja with family.
+Dedicated the day to festival rituals and relaxation.
+Used the time to reflect on learning progress and upcoming goals.
+Focused on maintaining balance between personal and professional growth.

+### Day 28 – Chhath Puja Continuation
+Continued the Chhath Puja celebrations with family.
+Engaged in traditional rituals and family support throughout the day.
+No technical work done, focusing instead on cultural observance and balance.

 ### Day 29 | Jenkins with GitHub Integration
 - Connected Jenkins with GitHub for automated CI/CD workflows.
 - Configured GitHub credentials and installed the integration plugin.